marty90/fastplot/README.md

    * `timeseries_stacked`: plot many time series, stacked. `data` must be a pandas dataframe, with a DateTime index.
 Each column will be plotted stacked to the others.
 Column names are used in the legend.
    * `bars`: plot a bar plot. `data` must be a list of (name, value). `name` is used for the legend.
    * `bars_multi`: plot grouped bars. `data` must be a padas dataframe.
 Each row is results in a group of bars, while columns determine bars within each group.
+   * `callback`: call a user function instead of plotting `data`.
+You must provide a function pointer in the `callback` argument, that will be called passing `plt` as paramenter in order to perform a user defined plot.
+No matter what you put in `data`.

    ## Arguments
    Arguments of the `plot` function are divided in many categories.
 Only `core` are mandatory.